jennaiori/shipp/docs/index.rst

 \

-SHIPP is a design optimization code for hybrid power plants, developed at Delft Univeristy of Technology.
+SHIPP is a design optimization code for hybrid power plants, developed at Delft University of Technology.

-This software implements methods to study and design hybrid power plants, i.e. power plants combining one or more renewable energy production with energy storage systems.
-The design methodology is based on integrated sizing optimization of storage systems, where the storage size and dispatch are design simultaneously.
+This software implements methods to study and design hybrid power plants, i.e. power plants combining one or more renewable energy sources with energy storage systems.
+The design methodology is based on integrated sizing optimization of storage systems, where the storage size and dispatch are designed simultaneously.

-This documentation describes the standard use of the functions implemented in the package and their implementation.
+This documentation describes the standard use of the functions in the package and their implementation.

 ..
 This documentation describes the optimization problems solved by SHIPP and their implementation.